 This is not a new debate, and those of us who have been working in this field for some time will recall a similar report by the NAO as far back as 2001.
 Since then, and particularly in recent years, there have been a large number of initiatives designed to curb costs, such as limiting Legal Aid, and the removal of the ability to claim so-called additional liabilities in “no win, no fee” agreements – from paying defendants, costs budgeting and the use of alternative dispute resolution.
 Whilst the report acknowledges that the impact of these reforms might not yet be fully apparent, it makes clear that it regards such measures (alongside the recently announced proposal of a fixed recoverable costs scheme for low-value cases), as mere tinkering around the edges.
 According to the report, what is needed is “fundamental change” and a “coherent cross governmental strategy” to manage the growth in the cost of these claims.

 It is not entirely clear what this means, and in fairness, formulating such a strategy is outside the report’s scope.
 However, it does highlight a number of new measures being undertaken to further address the issues.
-To seasoned medical negligence practitioners, some of these seem like common sense – early involvement by NHS Resolution, and using the latter’s vast database of claims information to assist trusts in learning from their mistakes.
+To seasoned clinical negligence solicitors and practitioners, some of these seem like common sense – early involvement by NHS Resolution, and using the latter’s vast database of claims information to assist trusts in learning from their mistakes.
 There is also a suggestion that information relating to “excessive claims and costs” should be shared with other regulators, such as the Solicitors’ Regulation Authority, though the reports neglects to spell out which circumstances might prompt such an action.

 The report also fails to analyse the unfortunate tendency of NHS Resolution to delay reasonable settlement negotiations to the last possible minute, though it is acknowledged that this is a concern frequently cited by claimants and their advisors.
 Tellingly, but hidden away in the report, there is an acknowledgement that NHS Resolution staff are often coping with greater than recommended caseloads, which in itself is likely to contribute to delay, and therefore costs.